 Hi, I’m Paul, and welcome to our journey into well-being through my Core Cohort Coaching!
 Those who’ve journeyed with me have come to a deeper understanding of their personal identity and story – and how that story impacts their response to their world.
 It’s a joy to watch people learn how to better live life in a way that is fulfilling, sustainable and transformative.
 A greater sense of personal well-being and of understanding one’s potential to impact the world can be life-changing.
 Get ready, your life may change a LOT in these next few weeks!

-Let’s start by defining some terms we will use often in the Core Leaders journey:
+Let’s start by defining terms we will use often in your Core Coaching journey:

-A “Core Leader” has a deep understanding of his/her own personal value and the value of others and uses that understanding, not only to positively lead in the workplace, but to benefit other people and to benefit the culture around them.
+Each of you is a member of our Cohort.
+A Cohort member is a person pursuing a deeper understanding of their own personal value and the value of others and desires to use that understanding, not only to positively impact their workplace, but to benefit the broader culture around them.

 Well-being is a sense of contentment and fulfillment that is not determined by external circumstances.
-A Core Leader maintains a sense of well-being in the middle of both good and challenging circumstances.
+A Core Cohort Member maintains a sense of well-being in the middle of both good and challenging circumstances.

 Transformation is a change in a person, group of people, or organization that cannot easily be reversed or go back to the way things were before the transformation took place.

 SPHERE OF INFLUENCE

 In the context of the Core Coaching, a “sphere of influence” is any space, organization, or group in which a leader may have an impact on its direction and outcomes.